509 Griffin Blvd. Panama City Beach Fl. 32413850-233-5030850-233-5034

 Taxonomy and Identification of Insects

-BMCD is equipped to identify both adult and immature life stages of mosquito species.
-From 2014-2020 mosquitoes have been stored and curated reference collections for the 50 species of mosquitoes observed in the district.
-Due to the diversity of the order of Diptera (True Flies) in Bay County, many local, state, regional and federal agencies have requested specific insect species collections for numerous projects throughout the United States.
-BMCD has assisted these agencies in their collections.
-BMCD also has the capacity to identify most insects and has in the past identified insects for our citizens here in Panama City Beach, FL.
+BMCD is equipped to identify both adult and larval stages of mosquitoes.
+Since 2014, mosquitoes have been stored and curated reference collections for the 50 species of mosquitoes observed in the district.
+Due to the diversity of flies in Bay County, other agencies have requested specific insect specimens for various research projects throughout the United States.

 Publications: Riles et al. 2017; Yang et al. 2018; Sroute et al. 2020; Riles and Connelly 2020; Riles and Connelly 2021 (in Process); Davis et al. 2021; Riles MT 2021